HELOC vs. Home Appreciation Partnership: Which Is the smarter move when buying your next home?

 March 25, 2026

-If you've built up significant equity in your current home and you're ready to move — but you want to hold onto the property and convert it into a rental — a Home EquityLine of Credit (HELOC) is a logical solution.
-It lets you tap your equity to fund the move while keeping the asset.
-But it’s not the only way to accomplish that goal, and for many homeowners it’s not the best one.
+If you’ve built significant equity in your current home and you’re ready to move — but you want to hold onto the property and convert it into a rental — a Home Equity Line of Credit (HELOC) is one option.
+It lets you tap your equity to help fund the move while keeping the asset.

-The BonusHomes Home Appreciation Partnership (HAP) is designed to accomplish exactly the same goal — convert your home into a rental while you move on — but without the debt.
-Rather than borrowing against your equity, the HAP structures the transition as an investment partnership that preserves your low interest rate and allows you to access the equity needed for the purchase of your new home.
+The Bonus Homes Home Appreciation Partnership (HAP) is designed for exactly the same goal — convert your home into a rental while you move on — but without adding new debt.
+Instead of borrowing against your equity, the HAP structures the transition as an investment partnership that preserves your low interest rate and gives you access to far more of your equity upfront.

 Here’s how the two options stack up.